 Your Recoverable Damages Have a Time Limit

 You are generally entitled to two years to file a personal injury lawsuit in California, according to California Code of Civil Procedure (CCP) §335.1.
-Running out of time to file your personal injury lawsuit could mean the at-fault driver is not held accountable for his actions.
+You might not be able to hold the at-fault driver accountable if you run out of time to file your personal injury lawsuit.
 It could also mean that you may not receive financial compensation for your injuries and losses.
 Your lawyer may be able to help ensure the timely filing of your lawsuit and avoid running out of time.

 These Documents May Prove Your Injuries and Their Cause

 Post-accident documents may play a vital role in proving the cause and the resulting costs of your accident.
-Your medical records and bills alone can be substantial if your injuries require you to be diagnosed or treated by multiple health care professionals in multiple facilities.
+Also, your injuries may require diagnosis and treatments by multiple health care professionals in multiple facilities.
+In this case, your medical records and bills are substantial.
 Your lawyer may require a complete accounting of your health care files along with these other documents when handling your case: